LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 ## 10.4.0 Temporary flags

 Some boolean information about temporaries has to be propagated from the front end to the optimizer, to allow various optimizations.
-This information is expected to be sparse.
+This information is expected to be sparse compared to the number of temporaries typically in use.
 A list of temporaries is streamed, each item being accompanied with the boolean information.

 ## 10.5.0 Load Temporaries

 A list of which temporaries essentially load from user-defined variables is valuable for some aspects of optimizations.
-This list is expected to be rather sparse.
+This list is expected to be sparse compared to the number of temporaries.
 Each list element has two components: one is the number of the temporary, and the other is the imode index for the imode that the temporary loads from.